midhunshyam/Predictive-Analytics/README.md

 ## Individual Contributions

-While the project was a team collaboration, the following tasks were **individually completed** by the author:
+While the project was a team collaboration, the following tasks were **individually completed**:

 - **End-to-end implementation of Neural Networks (NN)**
 - **Development of the Naive Bayes Classifier**